sowcow/typing-speed/README.md

 - Naming is hard
 - Type words for a minute to see how you perform
-- All letters are more or less equally frequently used
+- All letters have more or less equal frequency of appearance
+- It doesn't give you conventional WPM (one word at a time + average word length is different)

+## Possibilities for Change

-- Vocabulary is planned to be changed
+1. Vocabulary is planned to be changed
+1. Per key stats are unlikely but who knows
+1. No idea yet about replacing one word at a time mechanics with a continuous line (probably requires replacing "particles")
-- There is no decision yet on giving conventional wpm/cpm characteristics
+1. There is no decision yet on giving conventional wpm/cpm characteristics (requires continuous line)
-- Per key stats are unlikely but who knows

 ## Motivation